JuliaAI/MLJ.jl/doc/adding_new_models.md

 Here `Xnew` is an arbitrary table (see above).

-**Prediction types for deterministic responses.** In the case of `Deterministic` models, `yhat` must have the same type as the target `y` passed to the `fit` method (see above discussion on the form of data for fitting), with one exception: If predicting an infinite ordered factor (where `fit` receives a `Vector{<:Integer}` object) the prediction may be continuous, i.e., of type `Vector{<:AbstractFloat}`.
-For all other classifiers, the categorical vector returned by `predict` **must have the levels in the categorical pool of the target data presented in training**, even if not all levels appear in the training data or prediction itself.
+**Prediction types for deterministic responses.** In the case of `Deterministic` models, `yhat` must have the same form as the target `y` passed to the `fit` method (see above discussion on the form of data for fitting), with one exception: If predicting a `Count`, the prediction may be `Continuous`.
+For all models predicting a `Multiclass` or `FiniteOrderedFactor`, the categorical vectors returned by `predict` **must have the levels in the categorical pool of the target data presented in training**, even if not all levels appear in the training data or prediction itself.
 That is, we must have `levels(yhat) == levels(y)`.

 Unfortunately, code not written with the preservation of categorical levels in mind poses special problems.
 To help with